 The Cozumel Port is Closed

-I have put this page together to help our divers fully understand the what and why’s of a Cozumel Port Closure, and what options do exist.
+I have put this page together to help our divers fully understand the what and why’s of a Cozumel Port Closure, and what options exist.

-Why does the Cozumel Habors get Closed?
+Why do the Cozumel Habors get Closed?

 Why would they do this?